Metabolomics: Detection methods

-For analysis by mass spectrometry the analytes must be imparted with a charge and transferred to the gas phase.
-Electron ionization (EI) is the most common ionization technique applies to GC separations as it is amenable to low pressures.
+For analysis by mass spectrometry, the analytes must be imparted with a charge and transferred to the gas phase.
+Electron ionization (EI) is the most common ionization technique applied to GC separations as it is amenable to low pressures.
 EI also produces fragmentation of the analyte, both providing structural information while increasing the complexity of the data and possibly obscuring the molecular ion.
 Atmospheric-pressure chemical ionization (APCI) is an atmospheric pressure technique that can be applied to all the above separation techniques.
 APCI is a gas phase ionization method, which provides slightly more aggressive ionization than ESI which is suitable for less polar compounds.
 Electrospray ionization (ESI) is the most common ionization technique applied in LC/MS. This soft ionization is most successful for polar molecules with ionizable functional groups.
 Another commonly used soft ionization technique is secondary electrospray ionization (SESI).